 After incubation with the dextran, wash the tissue for 2 min twice with media and once with HBSS.

-Incubate the tissue at room temperature for 30 min with 4% paraformaldehyde in phosphate-buffered saline (PBS).
+Incubate the tissue at room temperature for 30 min with 4% paraformaldehyde in Hanks' balanced salt solution (HBSS).

 CAUTION: Exposure to formaldehyde can be irritating to the eyes, nose, and upper respiratory tract.
 In certain individuals, repeated skin exposure to formaldehyde can cause sensitization that may result in allergic dermatitis.
 Formaldehyde is a known human carcinogen and a suspected reproductive hazard.